gordeser/onlinestore/README.md

 ## Business operation

-- **User registration and authentication**: Users can create accounts, log in and edit their information
-- **Adding products to cart**: Users can add products to a cart
-- **Order placement and tracking**: Users can place orders and track their status
+- **Order placement**: Users can place orders and track their status.
+User can place an order only if the sum of goods is not less than 300 CZK and not more than 100,000 CZK
-- **Product comments**: Users can leave comments to products and read comments from other users
-- **Product and order management**: Administrators have access to edit products' information, add new products, remove comments and process orders

 ## Complex query